eaglerforge/example-typescript-mod/README.md

-# example-typescript-mod
+# Example TypeScript Mod
-example eaglerforge mod made using typescript
+Example EaglerForge mod template.

-## how to compile?
+## How to build?
-first, run `npm i` to download dependencies and then do `npm run build` and the single js file should be in a folder called "build"
+[!WARNING]
+Bun is experimental on windows. <br>

+1. Run `bun install`
+2. Modify your files accordingly.
+3. Run `bun run build`
+4. profit

-## NOTE:
+## Notes
-if you get errors when you try to compile, paste in this line of code above anywhere that mentions ModAPI : `//@ts-ignore`
+- If you get errors when you try to compile, paste in this line of code above anywhere that mentions ModAPI : `//@ts-ignore`
+- Build task will generate source maps and it will watch your files.